xpsi-group/xpsi/docs/source/install.rst

       (Python 2.7; 64-bit)
     * Conda environment exported to ``xpsi/environment.yml``

-When inspecting the ``xpsi/environment.yml`` file, note the packages that were installed into a Conda environment via pip.
+When inspecting the ``xpsi/environment.yml`` file, note that most of the entries were installed via automatic resolution of a strict dependency chain when core packages were specified.
+Also note the packages that were installed into a Conda environment via pip.
 There are a few reasons for these choices, but the main one is that pip is purely for Python packages and will not install unwanted non-Python libraries.
 To be clear, such